gazebosim/gz-sim/tutorials/physics.md

 ## How Gazebo finds engines

 Gazebo automatically looks for all physics engine plugins that are installed with Gazebo Physics.
-At the moment, that's only DART (`gz-physics-dartsim-plugin`).
+At the moment, the primary implementation is DART (`gz-physics-dartsim-plugin`).
+There is also preliminary support for Bullet (`gz-physics-bullet-plugin`) and the Bullet Featherstone implementation (`gz-physics-bullet-featherstone-plugin`)

 If you've created a custom engine plugin, you can tell Gazebo where to find it by setting the `GZ_SIM_PHYSICS_ENGINE_PATH` environment variable to the